Stellarium/stellarium/skycultures/japanese/description.md

 *The positions of coordinates in Harumi's Tenmon Kyūtō star catalog.
 The green crosses represent Chinese constellations, and the yellow crosses represent the 61 new Japanese constellations added by Harumi.*

+### Note on Constellation IDs for East Asian Sky Cultures

+China, Japan, and Korea share the same constellation system.
+The Chinese characters used for constellation names are largely identical, but their English translations differ, and the pronunciations in each language are completely different.
+Given the unique consistency of East Asian sky cultures, it is necessary to have an identical field as a primary key to identify the same constellation across different cultures.
+This will facilitate further comparative cultural research based on Stellarium.

+According to Stellarium's specification, constellation IDs (Abbreviated names) should use pronunciation-based abbreviations for ease of memorization, rather than plain numbers.
+However, as noted above, using a numeric ID as a common primary key across East Asian sky cultures is a more suitable choice.
+Therefore, we have decided to use numeric IDs instead of pronunciation-based abbreviations — not only because pronunciations vary across regions, but also because a dedicated `pronounce` field already exists, so there is no need for a redundant ID that reflects pronunciation.

+The order of constellation IDs in the current East Asian sky culture is derived from the Tang-Dynasty Chinese constellation poem *Bu Tian Ge* (Song of the Sky Pacers).
+This poem is widely known, and the constellation sequence it records is regarded as a conventional standard.
+Specifically, all 283 constellations are divided into 31 groups based on the Three Enclosures and the 28 Mansions.
+The Three Enclosures each use an initial letter (P, S, H) as a prefix, followed by numbers for the constellations within each Enclosure.
+Here P stands for the Purple Forbidden Enclosure, S for the Supreme Palace Enclosure, and H for the Heavenly Market Enclosure.
+In contrast, the 28 Mansions are numbered from 01 to 28, and the constellations within each mansion are named with letters.
+For example, 01A denotes the first constellation of the Horn Mansion.

+The newly added constellations in Japan are all numbered according to the order of the star chart in *Tenmon Kyōtō*, starting with letter "J" and using numbers, namely J01 to J61.

 ## Constellations

 ##### Ministry of Central Affairs